The Early Years

 Meeting the Needs of the Community

-Contemporary worship began in August 2000 when Pastor Nate was added to staff.
-It is served by a Praise Team of Faith members including singers and a band.
-The Sunday evening blended worship was discontinued in 2012.
+In August 2000, a third morning worship at 9:30 was added (overlapping 2 education times) in the Contemporary style, with a Praise Team of Faith members including singers and a band.
+The Sunday evening 6:00 blended worship was discontinued in 2012.
 It served the needs of worshipers for 14 years.
+In 2023, it was decided to go back to two morning services (8:00 traditional & 10:45 contemporary) with a dedicated 9:30 education hour.

 A midweek program called WOW (Word On Wednesdays) began in 2008 as another option for children and families to in the Word and in relationship to others.
 The evening begins with a family-style meal then using a Bible story from Sunday's worship, kids engage through activities, interactive games, and creative crafts that help activate their faith.